Formula to Calculate Average Inventory

 ABC Limited reported the following details pertaining to its Inventory levels as on 31.03.2018.

-Inventory Analysis helps management to understand its Purchase pattern and Sales trend which helps them in better planning of Inventory to avoid the problem of stock outs and also to avoid the cost of carrying excess Inventory as that can result in strain on the finances of the company.
-Further Average Inventory formula helps in the computation of various useful ratios namely:
+Inventory Analysis helps management to understand its Purchase pattern and Sales trend which helps them in better planning of Inventory to avoid the problem of stock-outs and also to avoid the cost of carrying excess Inventory as that can result in strain on the finances of the company.
+Further.
+It helps in the computation of various useful ratios, namely:

 #1 – Inventory Turnover Ratio